 - 8 Mar@QMusicNetworkRT @LivePerfAust: Here's to all the brilliant, unrelenting and talented women contributing to Australia's live performance industry! #IWD20…Retweeted by qmusicnetwork

 QMusic is overseen by an elected management committee and operated by a small staff.
 The diversity, stability and leadership demonstrated by the Management Committee are key strengths of QMusic.
 The strategic recruitment of supplementary skill sets in 2009 will ensure QMusic’s position as a responsive and dynamic organisation into the future.

-Michael Crutcher President - Michael Crutcher is the editor of The Courier-Mail, Queensland’s largest source of news and analysis.
-Michael has been editor since March 2010 following stints as the newspaper’s deputy editor, chief of staff and investigations editor.
-The Courier-Mail, which has published under a series of different mastheads since 1846, reaches more than 700,000 readers each day through its newspaper, website and iPad app.
-Earlier in his career, Michael spent a decade as a sportswriter, covering the Australian cricket and rugby union teams.
+Michael was the editor of The Courier-Mail, Queensland’s largest source of news and analysis from 2010 to 2013.
+His appointment followed stints as the newspaper’s deputy editor, chief of staff and investigations editor.
+Earlier in his journalism career, Michael spent a decade as a sportswriter, covering the Australian cricket and rugby union teams.
 In his spare time, Michael tries valiantly to prevent his music collection from overloading his mobile phone storage levels.